wombleton/gitlaw-nz/acts/P/Public Works Act 1981.md

     *   (b) discontinue the working of the railway, or the use of such rolling stock, plant, or machinery, or the method of working them, as the case may require, until such alteration has been made.

-    (2) If any such direction is not complied with, the proprietors of the local railway commit an offence and shall be liable on summary conviction to a fine not exceeding $1,000 for every day or part of a day during which the non-compliance continues.
+    (2) If any such direction is not complied with, the proprietors of the local railway commit an offence and shall be liable on conviction to a fine not exceeding $1,000 for every day or part of a day during which the non-compliance continues.

     Compare: 1928 No 21 s 248

+    Section 182(2): amended, on 1 July 2013, by [section 413][406] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 183 Returns of accidents